SwayamSat/Speech-to-Text-STT-model/README.md

 ## Features

 - **Single Script Solution**: All functionality in one easy-to-use script
+- **Intelligent Chunking**: Groups sentences spoken in one flow for natural conversation flow
 - **High-Quality Transcription**: Converts audio files to text with high accuracy using OpenAI Whisper
 - **Precise Timestamps**: Includes timestamps in [MM:SS] format for each speech segment
 - **Audio Denoising**: Advanced noise reduction using multiple algorithms